Kittanning (village): Visit by Céloron de Blainville, 1749

 In the summer of 1749 Pierre Joseph Céloron de Blainville, leading a force of eight officers, six cadets, an armorer, 20 soldiers, 180 Canadians, 30 Iroquois and 25 Abenakis, moved down the Ohio River on a flotilla of 23 large boats and birch-bark canoes, on his "lead plate expedition", burying lead plates at six locations where major tributaries entered the Ohio and nailing copper plates bearing royal arms to trees to claim the territory for New France.

-Céloron arrived at Kittanning, which he referred to as "Attigué", on August 6, 1749.
+Céloron arrived at Kittanning, which he referred to as "Attigué", on 6 August 1749.
 He found the village of 22 cabins (probably wickiups) abandoned except for a Lenape chief and two young men.
 Through his interpreter Philippe-Thomas Chabert de Joncaire, Céloron told them, "I come only to speak to the nations of the Beautiful River (the Ohio), to animate the children of the (French) government which inhabit it."
 Céloron gave this chief wampum belts to deliver to the villages lower down as an invitation to hear Céloron speak at a council he was planning to hold in the nearby village of Chiningué (Logstown).
 He requested that anyone attending his council should "remain quiet upon their mats [listen attentively without interrupting], since I only came to treat of affairs with them, which would be advantageous to them."

 Captives

 At the beginning of the French and Indian War, the defeat of General Edward Braddock in July 1755 left Pennsylvania without a professional military force.
 Shingas and Captain Jacobs launched dozens of Shawnee and Delaware raids against British colonial settlements, killing and capturing hundreds of colonists and destroying settlements across western and central Pennsylvania.
 Kittanning was used as a staging point for these raids, where warriors would gather to prepare and where prisoners were brought immediately afterwards.

-A number of captives were held at Kittanning, including George Woods, (father-in-law of Pennsylvania senator James Ross).
-He was captured during the assault on Fort Bigham on June 11–12, 1756.
-After running the gauntlet, Woods was adopted into the tribe.
-He reportedly bargained with his captors to pay an annual fee of ten pounds of tobacco for life, in exchange for his freedom.
-Eventually Woods was taken to Fort Pitt and released.
+At the time of the Kittanning Expedition in September 1756, up to a hundred prisoners may have been temporarily held at Kittanning.
+Accounts of some captives mentioned their visit to the village, including: